 The next time you try your hand at baking a cake, try tossing in a tablespoon or so of dried lavender buds into the cake batter to make things more interesting.
 Lavender also goes very well with citrus forward foods and can be added in small amounts to sweet recipes that contain lemon or orange.

-The Health Benefits of Lavender
+The Potential Benefits of Lavender

 If you’re looking to cook with lavender, ensure that you are purchasing food-grade flowers and not just buying them from a flower shop.
 The lavender that is found in floral arrangements and used for decoration is often sprayed and treated with chemicals.
 Instead, you should look at a tea supply store or purchase from a trusted source online that specializes in culinary herbs.
 Also, some people are allergic to lavender, so it is best to make sure that you do not have an allergy before consuming it internally.